yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH(YelloByte)/Readme.md

 ```
 ## Remarks:
-- Only after successfully flashing the board for the first time will the port labeled 'USB' be fully operational.
+- After successfully flashing the board for the first time will the port labeled 'USB' be fully operational.
-- In very rare cases I couldn't get any serial output at all on USB/UART right after flashing.
-Resetting the board by pressing the reset button 'R' always fixed the problem.
 - Some YB-ESP32-S3-ETH boards will be delivered already flashed with provided software example 'Test-ESP32-S3-ETH-DHCP'.
-In this case the blue status LED will blink when power is applied and the board is already capable of automatic SW uploads via your selected IDE (pressing buttons not required).
+In this case the status LED 'IO47' will blink when power is applied and the board is already capable of automatic SW uploads via your selected IDE (pressing buttons not required).